Lumiie/written-in-starlight/README.md

 * Faithful to AO3’s original design, no major structural UI changes.

+# Features
+* The little round "questionmark button" is removed.
+Most people dont need it anyways unless they're a new user.
+I thought it's good for yall to know just in case.

+* Changed the look of the checkboxes to fit theme better (it looks so much better now)

+* The searchboxes now have rounded corners :D

 # Installation
 Create an Ao3 site skin, go to "Write Custom CSS" and paste the code into the text field.

-**!IMPORANT!
+**!VERY VERY INCREDIBLY IMPORANT PLEASE READ!**

-This skin utilizes both "custom css" and "wizard", therefore you need to input the correct colour hex codes/name in "wizard" for this skin to work as intended.**
+**This skin utilizes both "custom css" and "wizard", that means you need to input the correct colour hex codes/name in "wizard" for this skin to look as intended.
+Otherwise it will look butchered!
+Colour codes for wizard below!**

 Colour hex code for "wizard"